-One year later, he became a member of the Sibiu branch of the Union of Fine Artists which endorsed his name in a the group exhibition at the „Atelier 35” gallery and created an opportunity for a new personal exhibition, called “Reflections”, opened at Atelier 202 in Apoldu de Sus.
+One year later, he became a member of the Sibiu branch of the Union of Fine Artists which endorsed his name in a group exhibition at „Atelier 35” gallery and created an opportunity for a new personal exhibition, called “Reflections”, opened at Atelier 202 in Apoldu de Sus.

 In 2006 he returned to the capital city to take part in a group show at the Comedy Theatre called “Angels and Saints”.
 He was then selected to take part in a painting camp in Balchik, Bulgaria.
 This event on the Black Sea side was the catalyst for an exhibition in the following autumn adequately named “The Queen Mary’s Heart”, organised in the “Carol the First” Central University Library premises in Bucharest.
-He was rewarded with a scholarship at the renowned School of Barbizon, a symbol of excellency in painting. „Queen Mary” became, eventually, the theme of a new exhibition during the Astra Film Festival in Sibiu (2006).
+He was rewarded with a scholarship at the renowned School of Barbizon, a symbol of excellence in painting. „Queen Mary” became, eventually, the theme of a new exhibition during the Astra Film Festival in Sibiu (2006).

 2007 was a landmark year for Bogdan: the year when he was admitted to the Fine Arts Faculty in Cluj-Napoca.
 The study years became a string of creative workshops and exhibitions, such as the ones at Café del Sol, the „Bogdan, Mihai, and Radu” exhibition at The Students’ Culture House in Cluj-Napoca and the one named “It’s tiring to be a painter” in the unconventional space of Green Hours in Bucharest.
 The Cluj-Napoca period is defined by the countless yet happy hours he spent in the maestro Corneliu Brudaşcu’s workshop.